 The bottom line is that shingles usually see a SMALL increase in temperature (usually 2°-5°) over radiant barriers.
 These results are from tests performed by the Department Of Energy.
 Plus, many tests performed by customers and installers support this fact.
 This slight increase in roof temperature is considered nominal and will have virtually no impact on the performance or life expectancy of your roof.
 Rest assured, Your shingles will NOT BAKE.

-3 Comments to “The Effect of Radiant Barriers on Shingle Temperatures.
-Am I going to BAKE my shingles?”
+14 thoughts on “The Effect of Radiant Barriers on Shingle Temperatures.
+Am I going to BAKE my shingles?

 is the space between the attic foil and the roof hotter because